-I get it, you are one of those people who is actually awake during the day so you need some things to do in Las Vegas.
+If you are one of those people who is actually awake during the day, you need some things to do in Las Vegas.
 Well, you are in luck because you never have to leave the strip (you totally can tho!).
-You can make Las Vegas the vacation of your choice, from a lazy day at the pool, to visiting museums, or even staying up all night.
-Your choice!
+Make Las Vegas the vacation of your choice, from a lazy day at the pool, to visiting museums, or even staying up all night.

 While the rest of the strip is catching up on beauty rest, you can explore without as many people around.
-I believe this is known as, “the early bird gets the worm.”
+Some may refer to this as, “the early bird gets the worm.”
 While visiting Las Vegas, you will have to schedule a show of your choice, wear good shoes, and enjoy some fantastic meals –all without stepping off the strip.
 Here’s my list of 5 things to do on the Las Vegas strip for an excellent day.

 Book Your Evening Entertainment so You Can Plan Things to Do During the Day

 First, a trip to Las Vegas, the city of entertainment, isn’t complete without seeing a show.
-I know these aren’t usually during the day, but knowing where your show is on the strip will help you plan an epic day.
-There are many options, from regular headliners, psychic shows, magic shows, and the infamous Cirque du Soleil.
+Book this in advance, as knowing where your show is on the strip will help you plan an epic day.
+It will also help you choose a hotel that is a bit closer.
+There are many entertainment options, from regular headliners, psychic shows, magic shows, and the infamous Cirque du Soleil.
 With so many options for everyone, you will find something great.

-Now, I was able to see a show at The Colosseum, which is inside Caesars Palace, that evening.
+Now, many artists perform at The Colosseum, which is inside Caesars Palace Las Vegas, in the evening.
 Like most shows, you must arrive early to find your seat on time.
 They do not lie about the whole, “show starts promptly at 8” thing.
 If you are late, you will have to find your way in the dark with your usher’s help.

-For the show I saw, it took us over a half hour to get in the door.
-So make sure to set phone alarms and get there early.
+Get to the door early for your show, as it may take over a half hour to get in the door.
+Set phone alarms and get there early.
 In any case, choose an entertainer you love, Mariah Carey, Cirque de Solis, Absinthe, etc. The shows in Las Vegas are totally worth the trip.
 Plus, you will have a great night!
 And it gives you an excuse to dress up during a fantastic vacation in Las Vegas.

 Start Your Day Right With an Amazing Breakfast at the Venetian